ChiefLopes/Weather-App/README.md

 This is a weather web that fetches and displays weather data from cities around the world.

-This project was done with React+viite along with saas css.
+This project was done with React+vite along with saas(scss).

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.